 All Volkswagen electric cars have a fixed service schedule, which involves a simple inspection service after two years.
 From then, it’s every year or 20,000 miles, whichever comes up soonest.
 This means the ID.3 should be a lot cheaper to service than a petrol, diesel or hybrid model – and with no oil to change, services are cheaper, too.

 As with all electric cars, you don’t have to pay vehicle excise duty (VED), otherwise known as road tax, on the ID.3.
-It costs very little as a company car, too, as it's 2020/21 Benefit-in-Kind (BiK) tax band is zero.
-Although that goes up to 1% in 2021/22, it’ll be a long time before the tax costs are anything near conventionally-powered models for business users.
+It costs very little as a company car, too, as its 2021/22 Benefit-in-Kind (BiK) tax band is 1%.
+Although that goes up to 2% in 2022/23, it’ll be a long time before the tax costs are anything near conventionally-powered models for business users.

 In This Review